 The financial year begins on 1 July and ends on 30 June the following year.
 Any money you earn during this period — through a salary, wages, investments, shares, or capital gains — will represent your taxable income for that tax year.

 The amount of tax you can get back through an end-of-year refund will depend on the amount of tax you have paid throughout the year, and whether the amount is relative to your marginal tax rate.
 If you think you have overpaid tax, you can use the tax return calculator to estimate your refund in seconds.

 If you earned income during the tax year, you will need to lodge a tax return.
 If you do not wish to complete your tax return yourself, you can engage the services of a registered tax agent to help prepare and submit your return on your behalf.

-Fringe benefits are benefits received by an employee additional to their salary.
+Fringe benefits tax (FBT) applies to benefits received by an employee additional to their salary.
 If an employee receives fringe benefits with a total taxable value greater than $2,000 during the Fringe Benefit Tax year (1 April - 31 March), the employer must apply a gross-up rate to the amount and show this on the employee’s payment summary.